 COMPREHENSION REPRESENTATION PLANNING , ANALYSIS EXECUTION AND EVALUATION AND SY NTHESIS COMMUNICATION This stage is about making sense of the problem by using strategies such as retelling, identifying relevant information and creating mental images.
 This can be helped by encouraging students to re- read the problem several times and record in some way what they understand the problem to be about (for example by drawing a picture or making notes).
 This stage is about "homing in" on what the problem is actually asking solvers to investigate.
 Can they represent the situation mathematically?
 What is it that they are trying to find?
 What do they think the answer might be (conjecturing and hypothesising)?
 What might they need to find out before they can get started?
-Central to this stage is identifying what is unknown and what needs finding.
-Having unders problem is established finding, this s planning a pa solution.
-It is within this p might encours think about wh seen something and what s adopted then. them to ident methods and to Particular know gaps that need become eviden tood what the about and what needs stage is about athway to the process that you age pupils to ether they have g similar before trategies they This will help ify appropriate pols. redege and skills addressing may t at this stage.
-During the execution phase, pupils might identify further related problems they wish to investigate.
+Central to this stage is identifying what is unknown and what needs finding. problem is established finding, this s planning a pa solution.
+It is within this p might encour- think about wh seen something and what s adopted then. them to ident methods and to Particular know ledge and skills addressing may During the execution phase, pupils might identify further related problems they wish to investigate.
 They will need to consider how they will keep track of what they have done and how they will communicate their findings.
 This will lead on to interpreting results and drawing conclusions.
 Pupils can learn as much from reflecting on and evaluating what they have done as they can from the process of solving the problem itself.
 During this phase pupils should be expected to reflect on the effectiveness of their approach as well as other people's approaches, justify their conclusions and assess their own learning.
 Evaluation may also lead to thinking about other questions that could now be investigated.
 In planning and executing a problem, problem solvers may need to: select and use appropriate and efficient techniques and strategies to solve problems identify what further information may be required in order to pursue a particular line of enquiry and give reasons for following or rejecting particular approaches break down a complex calculation problem into simpler steps before attempting a solution and justify their choice of methods make mental estimates of the answers to calculations present answers to sensible levels of accuracy; understand how errors are compounded in certain calculations.
-During problem • discussing mathemati • using a va graphical re • moving fro perspective • presenting • using notat • examining presentatio • presenting solving, solvers need to communi their work and explaining thei cal language and notation riety of strategies and diagram presentations of a problem and it om one form of representation s on the problem and interpreting solutions in the c ion and symbols correctly and con critically, improve, then justifyin n a concise, reasoned argument. cate their mathematics by: r reasoning using a range of s for establishing algebraic or s solution n to another to get different ontext of the original problem sistently within a given problem g their choice of mathematical
+During problem discussing mathemati using a va graphical re moving fro perspective presenting using notat examining presentatio a solving, solvers need to communi their work and explaining thei cal language and notation riety of strategies and diagram epresentations of a problem and it om one form of representation es on the problem and interpreting solutions in the c ion and symbols correctly and con critically, improve, then justifyin a r reasoning using a range of s for establishing algebraic or s solution to another to get different ontext of the original problem sistently within a given problem